thephpleague/factory-muffin/README.md

 }
 ```

+[Faker](https://github.com/fzaninotto/Faker) support is provided by [Factory Muffin Faker](https://github.com/thephpleague/factory-muffin-faker).
 If you want to enable faker support, then you need to add `"league/factory-muffin-faker": "~1.0"` too:
 ```json
 {
     "require-dev": {